 In Revelation 12, Christ became our brother.
 The Woman in Revelation 12 is the Kingdom of heaven.
 She is the “New Jerusalem” who is “clothed with the Sun and Moon,” God and Christ (Rev 21:23), and surrounded by twelve stars, twelve Angels (Rev 21:12).
 The first of her offspring was Christ, “the Male Child.”
 After the dragon saw that Christ had become “the Male Child,” he “became enraged with the Woman” who gave birth to Him, and “went off to make war with the rest of her offspring who keep the commandments of God and have the testimony of Jesus” (Revelation 12:17).

 When we understand that Jesus Himself is the first of the Woman’s offspring “who keep the commandments of God and have the testimony of Jesus,” it makes sense that Jesus Himself is also “of the brethren who have the testimony of Jesus.”

-The meaning of “have (hold) the testimony of Jesus” is defined for us in the next sentence: “the testimony of Jesus is the Spirit of Prophecy.”
-What is the Spirit of Prophecy?
-In the Targumim, the Aramaic translations of the Old Testament, the Spirit of Christ was called “the Word,” and the Spirit of God was called “the Spirit of Prophecy,” in Isaiah 61:1.
-Christ was the first to receive the Spirit of God; He was the first to have “the testimony of Jesus.”
+The meaning of “have (hold) the testimony of Jesus” is defined for us in the next sentence: “the testimony of Jesus is the spirit of prophecy.”
+What is the spirit of prophecy?
+In the Targumim, the Aramaic translation of the Old Testament, the Spirit of Christ was called “the Word,” and the spirit of God was called “the spirit of prophecy.”
+Christ was the first to receive the spirit of God; He was the first to have “the testimony of Jesus.”